-The Lewiston-Porter Central School District utilizes the service of security officers and hall monitors to routinely patrol assigned buildings and may be assigned to other buildings based on need.
+The Lewiston-Porter Central School District utilizes the service of school resource officers and hall monitors to routinely patrol assigned buildings.
+They may be assigned to other buildings based on need.

 All security officers working for the school district must posses a current New York State Department of State Security Guard Certification.